jayesh365/csv-scraper/README.md

 # csv-scraper
-Program to scrape csv files.
+Program to scrape csv files and generate json for the csv.